WPChill/imageseo-wordpress/readme.txt

 = What about the Premium? =

-ImageSEO is free for small websites (under 15 images by month).
+Image SEO is free for small websites (under 15 images by month).
-ImageSEO has Free and Premium plans available on the pricing page, depending on your needs.
+Image SEO has Free and Premium plans available on the pricing page, depending on your needs.
 We offers professional support to premium users to help them optimize their websites.

 * Support and Updates